Ready to say goodbye to debt for good? Learn More

 What Happens After a Repossession in Michigan?

-A repossessed vehicle usually gets sold at a public auction or private sale.
-You should get notice of when and where the sale will take place.
-Michigan car creditors are required to sell repossessed vehicles in a commercially reasonable manner, which means they have to sell them the same way they’d sell other vehicles and get a fair price.
-If the sale is at a public auction, you’ll be able to bid on your own car.
+Michigan law requires lenders to sell repossessed cars in a “commercially reasonable” way.
+That basically means they have to sell it the same way they’d sell other cars and try to get a fair price.
+If it’s a public auction, you’re even allowed to show up and bid on your own car.

 Do I Still Owe After a Repossession in Michigan?